adrianhopebailie/http-payments/http-payments.md

 The payment-method specific data SHOULD be sufficient for the system processing the payment to reconcile the payment with the original HTTP request.

-The client SHOULD receive a token in return for completeing the payment.
+The client SHOULD receive a token in return for completing the payment.
 If the payment method used does return a token to the payer, it MUST pass this token in subsequent HTTP requests.

 The token MUST be passed in the "Pay-Token" header, BASE64URL encoded as described in [RFC4648](#RFC4648), Section 5.